 Perhaps the most significant set created during this collaboration was the design based on Livia’s own engagement ring and worn as Colin Firth won his first Oscar.
 The pieces entitled ‘Juana’ after Juana Pene Endova – the Bolivian female miner who brought the first Fairtrade gold to England, were created using the world’s first ever Fairtrade Fairmined Ecological gold.
 This historically significant set then went on to be auctioned in aid of Oxfam raising £25,000 – making it the most expensive Fairtrade product ever created.

+Anna is proud to be a member of the 1% for the Planet organisation.
 Businesses that join 1% for the Planet commit to giving 1% of gross sales each year to approved non-profit partners through a variety of support.
 To date, there are more than 3,000 members in over 45 countries coming together to protect the future of our planet.

 Further details to follow